ravi9/openvino-wiki/GoogleSummerOfCode.md

 ### 7. Integrate OpenVINO and its model optimization tools into MQBench

 **Short description:**
 The trend of recent years is DL model optimization and, of course, quantization is the most promising way to get inference speedup.
-Most HW vendors provide tools for automated model quantization that are, in fact, different in terms of resulted accuracy-performance trade-offs.
+Most HW vendors provide tools for automated model quantization that are, in fact, different in terms of resulting accuracy-performance trade-offs.
 MQBench is the new SW developed by SenseTime that is aimed at evaluating the quantization algorithms under various deployment environments. .
 In this task, we will integrate OpenVINO and its model optimization tools into MQBench and evaluate the results of the initial scope of DL models

 **Expected outcomes:**
 Pull-request with the integration of OpenVINO and POT tool into MQBench.